 By Laurence Frost and Norihiko Shirouzu

-PARIS/BEIJING, Nov 23 (Reuters) - PSA Peugeot Citroen is interviewing candidates to replace Chief Executive Philippe Varin, after Chinese partner Dongfeng said a deeper alliance under negotiation should be accompanied by management change, sources with knowledge of the matter said.
+PARIS/BEIJING (Reuters) - PSA Peugeot Citroen (UG.PA) is interviewing candidates to replace Chief Executive Philippe Varin, after Chinese partner Dongfeng said a deeper alliance under negotiation should be accompanied by management change, sources with knowledge of the matter said.

-Varin himself is leading the hunt for a successor who has the calibre and experience to head a global carmaking alliance - qualities that Dongfeng has emphasised when discussing a capital tie-up and expanded industrial cooperation, according to the two sources.
+Varin himself is leading the hunt for a successor who has the caliber and experience to head a global carmaking alliance - qualities that Dongfeng <0489.HK> has emphasized when discussing a capital tie-up and expanded industrial cooperation, according to the two sources.

 After speaking at an industry conference in Berlin on Saturday Varin declined to comment on a report in Le Figaro that the troubled carmaker may hire former Renault chief operating officer Carlos Tavares as his new second-in-command.